John B. Steele

-John Benedict Steele (March 28, 1814 - September 24, 1866) was an American lawyer and politician who served one term as a U.S. Representative from New York during the American Civil War.
+John Benedict Steele (March 28, 1814 - September 24, 1866) was an American lawyer and politician who served two terms as a U.S. representative from New York during the American Civil War.

 Biography

 Born in Delhi, New York, Steele attended Delaware Academy at Delhi and attended Williams College, Williamstown, Massachusetts, but left before graduating to study law in Delhi with Amasa Parker and Amasa J. Parker.

 He completed his studied with Abraham Becker of Worcester, New York, was admitted to the bar of Otsego County in 1839 and commenced practice in Oneonta, New York.

 He served as district attorney of Otsego County from 1841 until he moved to Kingston in 1847.
 In Kingston, he formed a partnership with General George H. Sharpe.

-Congress
+Political career

-Steele was elected special judge of Ulster County in 1850 and in 1860 as a Democrat.
-He was then reelected to the Thirty-seventh and Thirty-eighth Congresses serving from (March 4, 1861 - March 3, 1865).
+Steele was elected Special Judge of Ulster County in 1850.

-He served on committees on the District of Columbia, Revolutionary Pensions and the Pacific Railroad.
+Steele was then elected to the Thirty-seventh and Thirty-eighth Congresses serving from March 4, 1861 to March 3, 1865 as a Democrat, serving on committees on the District of Columbia, Revolutionary Pensions and the Pacific Railroad.
+He was one of 14 House Democrats to vote in favor of the Thirteenth Amendment to the United States Constitution.
 He was an unsuccessful candidate for renomination in 1864 to the Thirty-ninth Congress.